 - Expensive equipment and data subscription fees are not required.
-A simple laptop or mobile device will do at times, depending on your swing trading style.
+Depending on your swing trading style, a simple laptop or mobile device will sometimes do.

 - The potential for huge losses.
 Holding trades longer can also work against the swing trader.
-You need to consider external factors that influence the market and can happen after hours.
+It would be best to consider external factors that influence the market and can happen after hours.
 Take a comment or post by an “influencer.”
 This can impact the market or price of the stock.
 Even a severe weather event or political tensions can impact the market when swing trading.

 - Higher margin requirements.
 Generally, maximum leverage is two times one’s capital.
 Compare this with day trading, where margins are four times one’s capital.
 This is because positions are held overnight with swing trading.

 Swing trading is a way to get around the PDT rule.
 The pattern day trader rule means you can only make three-day trades within five calendar days.
 That can catch up with you quickly; you’re out of trades for the week before you know it.
 That’s why swing trading is great.